 Corticosteroids and immunosuppressant drugs are often prescribed to treat UC.
 But even if you take these medications for your condition, you may need other remedies to help manage constipation.

 Hydration contributes to healthy gastrointestinal function.
-According to a study from 2011, increasing your fluid intake may relieve constipation because dehydration hardens stools.
+According to

 Aim to drink 8 ounces of fluid per day.
 Drink water or decaffeinated tea.
 Limit your intake of caffeinated beverages.
 Caffeine is a diuretic, which can cause dehydration.